justinbodnar/blackjack-ai/README.md

 # card-games
-# python classes for making card games
+ A collection of Python classes and scripts for using card games in Monte Carlo simulations and Machine Learning.

 # Deck.py
 Deck.py is a class for a deck of cards.